import numpy as np

 Numpy has genfromtxt

 function that comes handy for reading data from text files.
 The example below show read a csv file using this function.
+The file test1.csv

 # %load test1.csv